rolandtoth/InputfieldURLChecker/README.md

 ## Features

 - adds button to URL fields to test link validity (opens in a new window)
+- linkify locked URL fields
-- link visible only if URL field is not empty
+- link visible only if field is not empty
+- compatible with the Default & Reno admin themes
 - button and key/click combo modes
 - force "http://" prefix (optional)
 - limit module to enabled fields only
-- ajax loaded tabs ready
+- ajax-loaded tabs & fields ready

 ## Usage